 One day I will hike my gorilla costume to the summit of a mountain… for now though, my natural primate appearance will have to do.

 Looking southeast from the summit.
 The South Peak of the Livingstone Range is far off on the left.
 Turtle Mountain is immediately to the left of Jeff, while Hillcrest Mountain is immediately to the right.
-Mount Coulthard, Mount McLaren, Mount Ptolemy and Sentry Mountain are visible on the right.
+Mount Coulthard, Mount McLaren, Mount Ptolemy, the Northwest Ridge of Ptolemy, and Sentry Mountain are visible on the right.

 A telephoto of Crowsnest Mountain and the Seven Sisters.